binaryphile/docker-redmine/README.md

 docker commit [id] [your name]/[repo]
 ```

- I don't recommend tagging custom versions of development since you'll
+  I don't recommend tagging.
+For custom versions of your development
- always want to pull latest.
+  you'll always want to pull the default latest, which doesn't carry a
+  tag.

-- Remove the old container if you want:
+- (optional) Remove the old container:

 ```
 docker rm [id]
 ```

-- Push your image if you want:
+- (optional) Push your image:

 ```
 docker push [your name]/[repo]
 ```

 That's it for creating the image.
-Now you can pull that image
+Now you can pull that image anywhere
-anywhere you want.
+you want.

 If you're just running development mode, follow the basic usage
 instructions above to run the container.

+### Things to Know About the Image

+The idea here is to provide you with a truly reusable container.
+Yes,
+it's only reusable insofar that you want to run the exact same code more
+than once, but that means two important things:

+- The image can be shared publicly, even if intended for use in
+production, so long as there is no confidential information in the code.
+- The image can be replaced or upgraded without having to export your
+state data and config.

+Assuming you don't have any confidential code in your app, you can share
+the image publicly because we've taken all of the configuration and
+state data, including credentials, out of the container.
+Most notably,
+that means:

+- `config/database.yml` receives database credentials from the
+environment (using the `dotenv` gem, see below)
+- `config/initializers/secret_token.rb` is symlinked to a file of the
+same name outside the container
+- the file attachments directory for Redmine is symlinked to a folder
+outside the container
+- the log directory is symlinked to a folder outside the container
+- the development database (sqlite3) is written outside the container
+- the environment variable file `.env` is symlinked to a file outside
+the container

+All of these files/directories will be in the directory of this repo, or
+wherever you decide to run the scripts from.

+[dotenv] is also included in the image by default.
+It's a simple gem
+that allows Rails apps to get their environment read from a file named
+`.env` in the root of the project.
+You don't have to use the `.env`
+file, but it is recommended since reportedly some systems can expose the
+environment variables fed to a process.  dotenv instead loads the
+variables directly from the file once the app has started, which should
+protect them from prying eyes.
+Make sure your security on the file is
+adequate.

+The image also comes with Mercurial and Git installed by default for use
+with Redmine's source control features.

+Redmine will be configured to run as root in the image.

+The necessary file permissions for the directories mentioned in
+Redmine's installation docs will also be taken care of.

 ### Supplying the Database

 To run production for the first time, you'll need to make some decisions
 about deployment.
 This image should work with both MySQL and
 PostgreSQL.
-I haven't tested MySQL though.
+I haven't tested MySQL.

 To run with PostgreSQL, you'll need an instance.
 You can find
 instructions for mine at <https://github.com/binaryphile/docker-pgsql>.

-Once you've gotten that initialized, you'll need to run through the
+Once you've gotten the PostgreSQL database initialized using the
-[Redmine installation docs] related to initializing the database.
-I
-recommend exposing the 5432 port on the host so you can just use the
-`psql` client directly from the host or elsewhere.
-Observe your
-organization's security practices as necessary.
-I don't go into the
-details of using Docker's private networking since it's much more
-involved, despite it being more secure.
+instructions from my other repo, run it as a daemon on port 5432.
+Note
+that it will be exposed to the network on the host.

+In this repo, run:

+    ./initialize-production.sh

+This will run [Redmine's installation process] which will create a
+Redmine user and database and will also run the migrations and install
+the default data.

 ### Running the containers